Aesica/RMMV/README.md

 ### AES_Autosave
 Info:  Adds autosaving to your game via plugin command
+Note:  If using YEP_SaveCore, this plugin needs to be placed below it in order for slot 1 locking to work properly!
 - Can use the AutoSave plugin command to save automatically into slot 1
 - Can use the SaveGame plugin command to save into the last used slot
 - Can relabel the autosave slot (1) as "Auto Save"